 People are divided in their opinions about its value and usefulness.
 Some are fearful about it’s safety, some about it’s ease of use etc. Others are embracing it, and using it to purchase items online and and setting up their businesses to accept payments in Bitcoin.
 This latter group ranges in diversity from Governments such as the Switzerland, Japan and Malta; to charity groups such as Greenpeace and even fast-food outlet Starbucks.

 One thing that is certain, is that this new electronic phenomena is here to stay.
 Putting our heads in the sand and ignoring it may not be such a good idea.

 There is also another group who are quietly taking advantage of the laws of supply and demand and investing and trading in Bitcoins.
 The demand is greater than the supply (by design) and so the price of bitcoin is rising.
 One bitcoin, at the time of writing this is worth $1746.45.
-The increase in value of Bitcoins has been spectacular.
+(Revised 25-10-2017, 5 months later = 5467.10 ) To put it simply, the increase in value of Bitcoins has been spectacular.

 A small group of people are generating large wealth by “mining bitcoin” – (see Wikipedia) , by trading bitcoin on various market exchanges and platforms, or by joining a trading co-operative which trades, and then shares the profits on a daily basis with the investors.

 No matter what your views currently it will pay you to educate yourself about Bitcoin or you may find yourself seriously at a disadvantage in the future.